fluxninja/aperture/docs/content/reference/policies/spec.md

 ### Switcher {#switcher}

-Type of combinator that switches between `on_true` and `on_false` signals based on switch input
+Type of combinator that switches between `on_signal` and `off_signal` signals based on switch input

-`on_true` will be returned if switch input is valid and not equal to 0.0 , otherwise `on_false` will be returned.
+`on_signal` will be returned if switch input is valid and not equal to 0.0 , otherwise `off_signal` will be returned.

 #### Properties